-Carolyn Jack writes to explore why people do such puzzling things and turn out the way they do.
-For years, she has observed such people in everyday life and as an arts journalist reporting on and evaluating creative work, artists and the impact both make on the world around them.
-Since earning her MFA in fiction from Columbia University School of the Arts a few years ago, she has begun adding novels and short stories to her piles and digital files of newspaper stories.
+Carolyn Jack writes to explore the nature of people.
+In hopes of coming to understand why they turn out the way they do and why they often make such inexplicable choices, she has become a lifelong observer of humans, both in her everyday life and as an arts journalist reporting on and evaluating creative work, artists and the impact both make on the world around them.
+Since earning her MFA in fiction from Columbia University School of the Arts a few years ago, Jack has begun adding novels and short stories to her piles and digital files of newspaper stories.

 "Success" is now officially "The Changing of Keys"!
 Jack's novel, the first chapter of which was awarded the 2016 Meringoff Prize for Fiction by the Association of Literary Scholars, Critics and Writers (ALSCW), will be brought out by Regal House Publishing in fall 2024!
 More news about "The Changing of Keys" and related events will posted here as that date approaches.